-Miners' lettuce is so easy to grow it has naturalised in some areas of the UK.
+Miners' lettuce (Claytonia perfoliata) is so easy to grow it has naturalised in some areas of the UK.
 It provides a steady salad crop from October until March, and tastes similar to spinach.
-Find out how to grow winter salad.

 Japanese and Chinese salad leaves

 Japanese leafy crops such as mizuna and mibuna and Chinese mustard can be grown as cut-and-come-again leaves.
 They require little attention and will provide you with a variety of flavours, colours and textures to enjoy in stir fries and salads.
 They may be grown in containers or in the ground.

 Chillies grow well in containers on a window sill or in a warm, sunny position outside.
 They have similar growing requirements to bush tomatoes and will continue to crop until the first frosts in autumn.

 Courgettes are renowned for producing an abundant crop from just a few plants.
-‘Defender' F1 is a British variety, ideal for small spaces, and is resistant to cucumber mosaic virus.
-Read more in our courgette Grow Guide.
+For the best results, grow your courgettes in fertile ground and water regularly, picking the courgettes when they're no longer than 10cm.
+'Defender' F1 is a British variety, ideal for small spaces, and is resistant to cucumber mosaic virus.